|

 your loco has a QSI sound decoder, here's how

+you know.
 Do you want to operate your train at

 prototypical speeds but just don't know what 60